vinay-thallam/hackernews-react-relay/README.md

 schema.graphql file needs to be placed in the root directory of your project.

 That’s it, We are done with setting up.

+Before running the application run the below command :

+`./node_modules/relay-compiler/bin/relay-compiler --src ./src --schema ./schema.graphql`

+The relay-compiler will now scan all files in src and look for graphql code.
+It then takes this code and generates corresponding Javascript representations for it (which again will be the input for the Babel compilation step).
+These Javascript representations are stored in ./src/__generated__.